Trauma-Informed School Mental Health Task Force

 Mission: to promote a comprehensive framework for a statewide trauma-informed

 infrastructure that integrates behavioral health services and school and community supports.

-Read about the Symposium: Implementing A Statewide Framework For Trauma-Informed School Mental Health In Connecticut
+The first symposium took place on May 24, 2017.
+Read about the original Symposium: Implementing A Statewide Framework For Trauma-Informed School Mental Health In Connecticut